Low-latency machine learning FPGA accelerator for multi-qubit-state discrimination: Low-Latency Neural Network State Discriminator

-To address this constraint, we have designed a novel architecture for maximally utilizing the inherent parallelism present in FPGA.
-The modified hardware architecture is derived from the NN having the configuration of ${512}\times {64}\times {5}$ from the earlier subsection.
-The first hidden layer of the model consisting of 64 nodes is split into 8 equal segments, each having 8 nodes.
-The $512$ nodes of the input layer are connected to all the segments, effectively giving 64 nodes in the first hidden layer.
-These segmented nodes can run in parallel on the FPGA, without the need for time-multiplexing the computation, thereby reducing the total latency.
-Thus, the connection requirement for the first hidden layer comes down from $32768$ to only $4096$ per segment.
-The outputs of all these segments are concatenated by \textit{Concat} layer.
-The model architecture is shown in Figure~\ref{Fig4:Architectures}(a).
+To address this constraint, we have designed a novel architecture to maximize the inherent parallelism of FPGAs.
+The modified hardware architecture is based on a NN with a configuration of $512 \times 64 \times 5$ as described earlier.
+The first hidden layer of the model, consisting of $64$ nodes, is divided into eight equal segments, each containing eight nodes.
+The $512$ nodes of the input layer are connected to all segments, effectively maintaining $64$ nodes in the first hidden layer.
+These segmented nodes can operate in parallel on the FPGA, eliminating the need for time-multiplexing and reducing total latency.
+As a result, the connection requirement for the first hidden layer decreases from $32,768$ to just $4,096$ per segment.
+The outputs of these segments are concatenated using a \textit{Concat} layer.
+The model architecture is illustrated in Fig.~\ref{Fig4:Architectures}(a).

-The generated ONNX model is however not fully convertible to streaming dataflow complaint representation by the default FINN-R flow, due to the presence of \textit{Concat} layer and non-uniform multiplication nodes before it.
-To have a fully dataflow convertible model, we have inserted uniform \textit{QuantIdentity} layers before \textit{Concat} layer and introduced some model graph modification steps in the default transformation steps of FINN-R flow.
-Figure~\ref{Fig4:Architectures}(b) shows the FINN-R generated NN design after the modifications.
-This novel architecture fully parallelizes the FPGA implementation of the model and reduces the latency as it does not need time-multiplexing.
-This approach can be very effective in achieving ultra-low latency on FPGAs, when working on large NNs.
+However, the generated ONNX model cannot be fully converted to a streaming dataflow-compliant representation using the default FINN-R flow due to the presence of the \textit{Concat} layer and non-uniform multiplication nodes preceding it.
+To achieve a fully dataflow-convertible model, we inserted uniform \textit{QuantIdentity} layers before the \textit{Concat} layer and introduced additional model graph modification steps within the default transformation process of the FINN-R flow.
+This novel architecture fully parallelizes the FPGA implementation of the model and reduces the latency by eliminating the need for time multiplexing.
+This approach effectively achieves ultra-low latency on FPGAs when working with large neural networks.
+Fig.~\ref{Fig4:Architectures}(b) displays the modified NN design generated by FINN-R.

-As an alternative approach to attain low latency, we also have implemented a deeper NN in which a piece-wise processing of the input is performed\cite{reuer2023realizing}.
-This way, only the last layer contributes to the latency of state discrimination.
-This gives the flexibility of having a deeper NN with small hidden layers.
-The architecture for the model of size $256\times 128\times 128\times 128\times 128\times 5$ is shown in Figure~\ref{Fig4:Architectures}(c).
+As an alternative approach to attain low latency, we have also implemented a deeper NN that processes the input in a piecewise manner~\cite{reuer2023realizing}.
+In this configuration, only the last layer contributes to the latency of qubit-state discrimination, allowing for a deeper network with small hidden layers.
+The architecture for the model with a size of $256 \times 128 \times 128 \times 128 \times 128 \times 5$ is displayed in Fig.~\ref{Fig4:Architectures}(c).